 Imagination as critical responsibility

-Imagination must be understood as a critical responsibility—not as a resource to extract, nor a differentiator in markets, but as a capacity that must be cultivated and protected.
-In a world increasingly driven by predictive models, short-term optimization and commodified creativity, the role of designers is not simply to generate novel ideas, but to imagine otherwise.
-This means generating counter-imaginaries that do not simply compete within the logic of the existing system, but offer different logics altogether: logics of care, repair, mutuality and planetary stewardship.
+Imagination must be understood as a critical responsibility, a capacity that must be cultivated and protected.
+In a world increasingly driven by predictive models, short-term optimization and commodified creativity, the role of designers is to imagine otherwise.
+This means generating counter-imaginaries that offer different logics altogether: logics of care, repair, mutuality and planetary stewardship.

-Take, for instance, the visual language of smart cities.
-These futures are imagined through sleek dashboards, seamless infrastructure, frictionless mobility and AI-managed systems—representations that reproduce dominant imaginaries of efficiency, control and surveillance.
+Consider the visual language of smart cities.
+These futures are imagined through sleek dashboards, seamless infrastructure, frictionless mobility and AI-managed systems, representations that reproduce dominant imaginaries of efficiency, control and surveillance.
 They flatten complexity, often ignoring local cultures, histories or desires.
-Design here functions less as a site of democratic negotiation and more as an aesthetic performance of inevitability.
-By presenting highly managed, optimized futures as desirable, this imaginary forecloses possibilities for more inclusive, slower, messier and care-centered urban futures.
+Design here functions as an aesthetic performance of inevitability, foreclosing possibilities for more inclusive, slower, messier and care-centered urban futures.

 Decolonizing imagination

-At the same time, imagination must be decolonized.
-The dominant modes of imagining the future—technocratic, extractivist, growth-driven—are not universal.
-They are specific to white, masculine, WEIRD subjectivities trained to equate imagination not only with control, scale and optimization, but also with entertainment, persuasion and seduction.
-Imagination is regularly instrumentalized to support the soft power of promotional culture—to help sell, to dramatize, to promise, to reassure.
-It operates at the service of dominant ideas and in doing so, it limits the capacity of individuals and institutions to imagine otherwise.
-These imaginaries are not neutral projections—they are infrastructures of power.
+Imagination must also be decolonized.
+The dominant modes of imagining the future, technocratic, extractivist and growth-driven, are specific to white, masculine, WEIRD (Western, Educated, Industrialized, Rich, Democratic) subjectivities trained to equate imagination with control, scale and optimization, as well as with entertainment, persuasion and seduction.
+Imagination is regularly instrumentalized to support the soft power of promotional culture, to sell, to dramatize, to promise, to reassure.
+These imaginaries are infrastructures of power.

 Reclaiming imagination from this epistemic capture means recognizing that other ways of imagining have existed all along: relational, embodied, collective, often rooted in resistance.
 Indigenous cosmologies, Black speculative traditions, feminist temporalities and minoritarian storytelling all offer ways of imagining that do not reproduce hierarchy or domination.
-Alongside these traditions, countless creators artists and visionaries have used their imagination to confront power, illuminate injustice and expose the absurdity or violence of dominant systems.
-Their work reveals a form of critical creativity that refuses complicity, offering images, gestures and narratives that unsettle normative assumptions and open space for alternative modes of seeing, feeling and acting in the world.
+Alongside these traditions, countless creators, artists and visionaries have used imagination to confront power, illuminate injustice and expose the violence of dominant systems, offering images, gestures and narratives that unsettle normative assumptions and open space for alternative modes of seeing, feeling and acting in the world.

 Imagination and the making of preferable futures

-Imagination plays a central role in creating preferable futures—futures that reflect not only what is plausible or probable, but what is desirable.
-In futures studies, imagination is often described as the precondition for anticipation: we can only shape futures we are able to imagine.
+Imagination plays a central role in creating preferable futures, futures that reflect not only what is plausible or probable but what is desirable.
+In futures studies, imagination is understood as the precondition for anticipation; we can only shape futures we are able to imagine.
 Without imagination, we remain trapped within the constraints of the present, repeating and refining what already exists.

-Contemporary scholars such as Sohail Inayatullah, Roberto Poli and Riel Miller emphasize the importance of futures literacy, which is the capacity to imagine, critique and reframe multiple futures.
+Contemporary scholars such as Sohail Inayatullah, Roberto Poli and Riel Miller emphasize the importance of futures literacy, the capacity to imagine, critique and reframe multiple futures.
 Futures literacy expands our ability to navigate uncertainty and enables people to generate new meanings rather than simply extrapolate from current trends.
-Imagination becomes the space where cognitive, emotional and cultural resources converge to articulate what a more just, regenerative or livable world could look like.
-In this sense, imagination is not only a mirror of our desires but also a tool for social critique and transformation.
+Imagination becomes the space where cognitive, emotional and cultural resources converge to articulate what a more just, regenerative or livable world could look like, functioning as both a mirror of our desires and a tool for social critique and transformation.

-Designers and strategists working toward preferable futures must recognize that technical forecasting and trend analysis are not enough.
-Imagination is what allows alternatives to emerge—alternatives that are often suppressed by dominant narratives of innovation, growth and inevitability.
+Designers and strategists working toward preferable futures must recognize that technical forecasting and trend analysis are insufficient on their own.
+Imagination is what allows alternatives to emerge, alternatives that are often suppressed by dominant narratives of innovation, growth and inevitability.
 When imagination is reclaimed as a civic and political capacity, it becomes possible to challenge what is framed as realistic or feasible and open new spaces for action.

 Reclaiming imagination in education and design

-Practical imagination, then, is not a luxury.
-It is a cultural and political practice.
-It refuses the idea that the future is something to be predicted or owned.
-Instead, it understands the future as something to be imagined with others, through contradiction and against the assumptions of the present.
+Practical imagination is a cultural and political practice.
+It understands the future as something to be imagined with others, through contradiction and against the assumptions of the present.
 This requires transforming how imagination is popularly understood.
-In many educational and social contexts, children who are deeply imaginative—those who dream, invent or drift away from structured tasks—are often labeled as inattentive or distracted.
-Imaginative behavior is framed as a lack of discipline, rather than recognized as a vital cognitive and emotional resource.
-To reclaim imagination as a serious and socially valuable capacity, we must also challenge the ways our institutions punish it, repress it or pathologize it from an early age.
-It is through this orientation that design might recover its ethical force—not in building what comes next, but in asking who gets to imagine and who gets to live, the futures we bring into being.
+In many educational and social contexts, children who are deeply imaginative, those who dream, invent or drift away from structured tasks, are often labeled as inattentive or distracted.
+Imaginative behavior is framed as a lack of discipline rather than recognized as a vital cognitive and emotional resource.
+To reclaim imagination as a serious and socially valuable capacity, we must challenge the ways our institutions punish, repress or pathologize it from an early age.

 If the Enlightenment was a revolution in thinking, the survival of the human species may well depend on a revolution in imagination.
-This revolution would not center reason and mastery, but interdependence, care and the capacity to imagine otherwise.
-It would demand that we challenge what we think is possible, not through extrapolation, but through attentiveness to what is ignored, denied or excluded.
-And it would require learning to imagine together—across difference across generations and across structural inequalities—in order to invent futures we actually want to inhabit.
-It would mean developing the capacity to unleash the full spectrum of human imagination and creativity—what might be called le génie humain—through elegant, socially embedded forms of innovation.
+This revolution would center interdependence, care and the capacity to imagine otherwise.
+It would demand that we challenge what we think is possible through attentiveness to what is ignored, denied or excluded.
+It would require learning to imagine together, across difference, across generations and across structural inequalities, developing what might be called le génie humain through elegant, socially embedded forms of innovation.

-This revolution in imagination must take place within the constraints of our planetary boundaries—limits that any wise entrepreneur would recognize as the foundation for long-term resilience and value.
-It calls for unlocking human ingenuity not only in solving problems, but in shaping the conditions for broad-based well-being, entrepreneurial opportunity and social stability.
-By investing in the public infrastructures and institutional frameworks that enable creativity to flourish across society—not just in markets—we lay the groundwork for a future that is both dynamic and sustainable.
-Only then can we ensure that prosperity, innovation and justice are not mutually exclusive but mutually reinforcing.
+This revolution in imagination must take place within the constraints of our planetary boundaries, limits that any wise entrepreneur would recognize as the foundation for long-term resilience.
+It calls for unlocking human ingenuity in shaping the conditions for broad-based well-being, entrepreneurial opportunity and social stability.
+By investing in the public infrastructures and institutional frameworks that enable creativity to flourish across society, we lay the groundwork for a future that is both dynamic and sustainable.

-Imagination, in this light, becomes a foundational asset—not just for speculative design or cultural expression, but for shaping the next generation of institutions and business models.
+Imagination, in this light, becomes a foundational asset for shaping the next generation of institutions and business models.
 It enables a shift from reactive, short-term thinking to proactive, regenerative strategies that can thrive in complexity and uncertainty.
-For entrepreneurs committed to legacy, stewardship and impact, the invitation is clear: a revolution in imagination is not a detour from innovation—it is its most enduring and necessary foundation.
+For entrepreneurs committed to legacy, stewardship and impact, a revolution in imagination is the most enduring and necessary foundation for innovation.